Readless

 Conclusion

 For 2026, the best email to RSS workflow is the one that separates routing from reading.
 Route newsletters into feeds first, then decide whether to read directly or summarize into a daily brief.
-Keep the system simple, measurable, and repeatable.
+With RSS adoption up 34% year-over-year and only 24% of inbound emails being genuinely important, the leverage is on the routing layer — keep the system simple, measurable, and repeatable.

-• Step 1: Start with a free conversion path and test with 3-5 newsletters.
+• Step 1: Start with a free conversion path (Kill the Newsletter) and test with 3-5 newsletters.

 • Step 2: Add forwarding rules so your main inbox stays clean.